-In the lower division baccalaureate/associate degree category, three semester hours in fire service or public safety administration.
+In the upper division baccalaureate degree category, three semester hours in fire science, emergency management, information technology, data analytics, or public safety.

 This six-day course is designed for fire/Emergency Medical Services (EMS) service leaders and managers, local officials and planning personnel who are faced with performance outcome management decisions that relate to providing fire protection and EMS for their community.